 Unfortunately the machine had a few faults.
 The CRT's could do with some adjusting, the music is pretty loud, almost to the point it hurt my ears, and the steering pulls slightly to the right in neutral position on both sides.
 However I am fairly certain this is the very last one left in the UK so I enjoyed playing it while I did, even though the steering was a bit of a hindrance.

 More OutRun fun with OutRun 2 SP!
-This is the yellow type DX cab- not as impressive as the hydraulic one, but still better than a twin cab.
+This is the yellow type DX cab- not as impressive as the hydraulic one, with it's dual steering wheels and improved HD visuals.

 That concludes my write up of the arcades in Cleethorpes!
 While there were a few disappointments, Cool Riders was a nice surprise, and it's always great to find decently priced games like the Time Crisis 2 and Star Wars Battle Pod.
 I don't know when I'll be back in Cleethorpes next, but I hope it will still have some of the older games, especially Cool Riders and Time Crisis 2.
 Hope you enjoyed reading.